 Ladurée 16 Rue Royale or 21 Rue Bonaparte (6th Arrondissement).
 (The Champs-Élysées location has long lines).
 Famous macaroons served in a tea salon with pretty pastel touches.
 (My girls loved it; my husband and son looked pained!)
 Buy the macaroons to take home at the end of your trip; they are only fresh for 5 days.

-Galeries Lafayette Boulevard Haussmann A famous department store with all the brands you can imagine.
-But the building itself, with it’s gorgeous dome over the atrium, will leave you breathless.
+Galeries Lafayette Boulevard Haussmann I had so much fun shopping here on a recent fall evening!
+This famous flagship department store has all the brands you can imagine, and a cosmetics floor to die-for!
+But the building itself, with it’s gorgeous Art Deco dome over the atrium, will leave you breathless.
 During the holidays, its window displays are magical.
+While other shops close in the early evening, this department store stays open until 9 p.m.

 SEE & DO: